Homogeneous 3-dimensional permutation structures

 \section{Abstract}

-We provide a classification of the homogeneous 3-dimensional permutation structures, i.e. homogeneous structures in a language of 3 linear orders, partially answering a question of Cameron \cite{Cameron}.
-We also arrive at a natural description of all known homogeneous finite-dimensional permutation structures by modifying the language used in the construction from \cite{Braun}, completing the ``census'' begun there.
+We provide a classification of the homogeneous 3-dimensional permutation structures, i.e. homogeneous structures in a language of 3 linear orders, partially answering a question of Cameron [\textit{Homogeneous permutations}, Electronic Journal of Combinatorics, 2002].
+We also arrive at a natural description of all known homogeneous finite-dimensional permutation structures by modifying the language used in the construction from \textit{The Lattice of Definable Equivalence Relation in Homogeneous $n$-Dimensional Permutation Structures} [Samuel Braunfeld, Electronic Journal of Combinatorics, 2016], completing the catalog begun there.